Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

     > Notes:
       > - If someone already provisioned a demo with the same name in your subscription, change `demoBaseName` parameter to a unique value.
       > - :warning: **IMPORTANT** :warning: This setup is intended only for demo purposes.
-The data is still accessible by the a user of your subscription when opening the storage accounts, and data exfiltration is possible.
+The data is still accessible by the users of your subscription when opening the storage accounts, and data exfiltration is possible.
       > - :warning: EXPERIMENTAL :warning: alternatively, you can try provisioning a sandbox where the silos storages are kept eyes-off by a private service endpoint, accessible only by the silo compute through a vnet.
 To try it out, use template file `mlops/bicep/vnet_publicip_sandbox_setup.bicep` instead.
 All the code samples below remains the same.
 Please check the header of that bicep file to understand its capabilities and limitations.

 ## Launch the demo experiment